Augustus FitzRoy, 3rd Duke of Grafton

 He became prime minister in 1768 at the age of 33, leading the supporters of William Pitt, and was the youngest person to hold the office until the appointment of William Pitt the Younger 15 years later.
 However, he struggled to demonstrate an ability to counter increasing challenges to Britain's global dominance following the nation's victory in the Seven Years' War.
 He was widely attacked for allowing France to annex Corsica, and stepped down in 1770, handing over power to Lord North.

 Background and education

+Fitzroy was born on 9 October 1735.
 He was a son of Lord Augustus FitzRoy, a captain in the Royal Navy, and Elizabeth Cosby, the daughter of Colonel William Cosby, who served as a colonial Governor of New York.
-His father was the third son of the 2nd Duke of Grafton and Lady Henrietta Somerset, which made FitzRoy a great-grandson of both the 1st Duke of Grafton and the Marquess of Worcester.
+Lord Augustus was the third son of the 2nd Duke of Grafton and Lady Henrietta Somerset, which made FitzRoy a great-grandson of both the 1st Duke of Grafton and the Marquess of Worcester.
 He was notably a fourth-generation descendant of King Charles II and the 1st Duchess of Cleveland; the surname FitzRoy stems from this illegitimacy.
 His younger brother was the 1st Baron Southampton.
-Since the death of his uncle in 1747, he has been styled Earl of Euston as his grandfather's heir apparent.
+Following the death of his uncle in 1747, he was styled Earl of Euston as his grandfather's heir apparent.

-Lord Euston was educated at Newcome's School in Hackney and at Westminster School, made the Grand Tour, and obtained a degree at Peterhouse, University of Cambridge.
+As Lord Euston, he went to live at Wakefield.
+As a boy, he met the prominent Whig statesman William Pitt the Elder at Stowe House, the seat of Lord Cobham and felt a deep sense of admiration for him.
+Lord Euston was educated at Newcome's School in Hackney and at Westminster School, made the Grand Tour, and obtained a degree at Peterhouse, Cambridge.
+Following his education, Lord Euston embarked on the Grand Tour across Europe.
+In 1754, he returned to England.